USAJOBS/help-center/how-to/application/status.md

 Yes.
 If you [fax a resume or any other documents](../account/documents/fax/), there may be a delay between when the documents are faxed and when they appear as received on an application.
 If you have questions about the status of your faxed documents, [contact the hiring agency](/agency/contact/).

 ## How long can you keep your applications?
-We will permanently remove all applications (active and archived) 36 months after the application date, regardless of the application status.
+We will permanently remove all applications (active and archived) 36 months after the closing date, regardless of the application status.
 We recommend printing the announcements for which you have applied if you wish to keep a record of them beyond the 36-month period.

 ## How to filter applications
 You can filter your active and archived job applications by status—this is the status the hiring agency reports to USAJOBS.